digint/btrbk/README.md

       snapshot_dir btrbk_snapshots
       subvolume home

-Notice that the `target` option is not provided, since the snapshots will be located on the same volume in `snapshot_dir`.
-The corresponding directory must be created manually before running btrbk:
+Notice that the `target` option is not provided, and btrbk will only manage snapshots located on the same volume in `snapshot_dir`.
+Btrbk does not create subdirs by default, the snapshot directory must first be created manually:

-    sudo mkdir -p /mnt/btr_pool/btrbk_snapshots
+    sudo mkdir /mnt/btr_pool/btrbk_snapshots

 Start a dry run:

-    sudo btrbk -v dryrun
+    sudo btrbk run -n

 Create the first snapshot:

-    sudo btrbk -v run
+    sudo btrbk run

-If it works as expected, configure a cronjob to run btrbk hourly:
+If it works as expected, configure a cron job to run btrbk hourly:

 /etc/cron.hourly/btrbk:

     #!/bin/sh
     exec /usr/bin/btrbk -q run

+Snapshots will now be created every hour, kept for 48h (`snapshot_preserve`), then automatically removed.

 With this setup, the snapshots will be kept at least for 18 hours (`snapshot_preserve_min`).
 This can be useful to create manual snapshots by calling `sudo btrbk run` on the command line and keep them around for a while, in addition to the regular snapshots.

-The snapshots will be removed automatically after 48h (`snapshot_preserve`).

 Example: laptop with usb-disk for backups